tolaysha/ezreport/packages/web/README.md

 # EzReport Web Console

-A simple terminal-style dashboard to control the EzReport sprint-report workflow backend.
+A terminal-style web client for the EzReport sprint-report workflow backend.
+The interface is organized into a **3-stage workflow** for step-by-step report generation and validation.

 ## Overview